noahc3/SDSetup/README.md

 ## Compatibility
 The application has been verified working in Chrome, Firefox, Opera and Edge on Windows 10, as well as Chrome and Firefox on Android.
 Other browsers are likely to work fine as long as they support WebAssembly or asm.js, and ES6.

 Internet Explorer is explicitly incompatible due to lack of ES6 support.
+Additionally, RetroNX will cause the download to fail on mobile due to memory limitations (and as such, the download button will be disabled if you select it on mobile).

 ## Features
 ### Nintendo Switch